Allogene Therapeutics Reports Third Quarter 2022 Financial Results and Announces Investor R&D Showcase

 This press release contains forward-looking statements for purposes of the safe harbor provisions of the Private Securities Litigation Reform Act of 1995.
 The press release may, in some cases, use terms such as "predicts," "believes," "potential," "proposed," "continue," "estimates," "anticipates," "expects," "plans," "intends," "may," "could," "might," "will," "should" or other words that convey uncertainty of future events or outcomes to identify these forward-looking statements.
-Forward-looking statements include statements regarding intentions, beliefs, projections, outlook, analyses or current expectations concerning, among other things: the ability to progress the Company’s clinical trials and present any data from the trials; clinical outcomes, which may materially change as more patient data become available; the ability to resolve the current clinical hold on the Company’s trials; the ability to manufacture AlloCAR T™ therapies; the potential benefits of AlloCAR T therapies; and the 2021 financial guidance.
-Various factors may cause differences between Allogene’s expectations and actual results as discussed in greater detail in Allogene’s filings with the SEC, including without limitation in its Form 10-Q for the quarter ended September 30, 2021.
+Forward-looking statements include statements regarding intentions, beliefs, projections, outlook, analyses or current expectations concerning, among other things: the timing and ability to progress the ALPHA2, EXPAND, UNIVERSAL, and TRAVERSE trials, including initiating the EXPAND trial; clinical outcomes, which may materially change as more patient data become available; the ability to manufacture AlloCAR T™ products, including with the Alloy process; the ability to enroll patients in clinical trials; the ability of Allogene Overland to manufacture AlloCAR T cells and initiate any clinical trials in its territories; the results from the CAR T Together survey, which may not be representative of all CAR T treatment providers and may change as the treatment landscape evolves; the potential benefits of AlloCAR T products; and 2022 financial guidance.
+Various factors may cause material differences between Allogene’s expectations and actual results as discussed in greater detail in Allogene’s filings with the SEC, including without limitation in its Form 10-Q for the quarter ended September 30, 2022.
 Any forward-looking statements that are made in this press release speak only as of the date of this press release.
 Allogene assumes no obligation to update the forward-looking statements whether as a result of new information, future events or otherwise, after the date of this press release.

-Allogene’s AlloCAR T™ programs utilize Cellectis technologies.
+Allogene’s AlloCAR T™ programs utilize the Cellectis TALEN® technologies.
 ALLO-501 and ALLO-501A are anti-CD19 products being jointly developed under a collaboration agreement between

 SELECTED FINANCIAL DATA